 Create a new macro: View -> Macros.
 Specify the name of the macro (send_email) and click Create:

-Copy and paste the following code to the VBA editor that appears (I have made relevant comments to it).
-To automate the sending of emails, I’ll use CreateObject (“Outlook.Application”) function that allows to create and use an Outlook object inside VBA scripts.
+Copy and paste the following code to the VBA editor that appears (I have added all the necessary comments to it).
+To automate the sending of emails, I’ll use the CreateObject (“Outlook.Application”)

 Sub send_email()